PandorasGit/P1-paroberts/README.md

 - [X] A-2
 - [X] A-3

-This work therefore merits a .
+This work therefore merits A.